OpenMined/PySyft/docs/source/guides/data-owner/01-upload-data.rst

 Step 3: Get Dataset
 ~~~~~~~~~~~~~~~~~~~

-For this tutorial, we will use the simple ``age`` data of a family of 4
+For this tutorial, we will import a simple ``age`` dataset to help illustrate
-members.

-   **IMPORTANT:** In real-world applications, the dataset is broken into
-   subsets and dispersed among participants in the event of Remote Data
-   Science.
+the steps further down.

+In this example, we have a dataset of a family of four with the
+ages of 40, 39, 9, and 8.

 ::